mikmtd/tcga_ReadMe_test/READMEtcga編集中.md

 #### sample.tsv (Biospecimen)

-1. Click Biospecimen → Download JSON (⑦).
+1. Click "Biospecimen" → Download "JSON" (⑦).

 2. Convert the JSON to TSV with smpl_ prefixes: